JetBrains/intellij-sdk-docs/topics/ui/controls/got_it_tooltip.md

 ![](10_header.png){width=342}

-Add a shortcut, if the tooltip describes a single action that has a shortcut.
+Add a shortcut if the tooltip describes a single action that has a shortcut.

 ![](11_shortcut.png){width=248}